-Despite the increase in breaches and security incidents we hear about regularly, many incident response teams are...
+Despite the increase in breaches and security incidents in the headlines today, many incident response teams are...

 understaffed or struggling to find the right skill sets to get the work done.

-Today, more enterprise incident response teams actively look for opportunities to automate processes that often take up too much time for highly skilled analysts, as well as those that require lots of repetition and provide little value in investigations.
+As such, many enterprise incident response teams actively look for opportunities to automate processes that take up too much time for highly skilled analysts.
+These processes often require a lot of repetition and provide little value in investigations.
 Common activities that many teams consider automating include the following:

-- Identifying and suppressing false positives: This can be tedious work on a good day and overwhelming on a bad one.
-Identifying false positives can often be streamlined or automated using modern event management and incident response automation tools.
+- Identifying and suppressing false positives.
+This can be tedious work on a good day and overwhelming on a bad one.
+Identifying false positives can be streamlined or automated using modern event management and incident response automation tools.

-- Opening and updating incident tickets/cases: Due to improved integration with ticketing systems, event management and monitoring tools used by response teams can often generate tickets to the right team members and update these as evidence comes in.
+- Opening and updating incident tickets/cases.
+Due to improved integration with ticketing systems, event management and monitoring tools used by response teams can generate tickets to the right team members and update these as evidence comes in.

-- automated domain name system (DNS) lookups of domain names never seen before and driven by proxy and DNS logs;
+- automated DNS lookups of domain names never seen before and driven by proxy and DNS logs;

 - automated searches for detected indicators of compromise;